 Let The Right One In: monstrous hunger and honest love

-“Let The Right One In” is the story of Oskar, a twelve-year old boy too much alone and with a thirst for violent revenge against the boys who bully him, letting Eli, a girl who appears out of the night and helps him deal with the bullies, into his heart.
+“Let The Right One In” is the story of Oskar, a twelve-year-old boy too much alone and with a thirst for violent revenge against the boys who bully him, letting Eli, a girl who appears out of the night and helps him deal with the bullies, into his heart.
 It is a story of fragile love but it is not a Disney rights of passage movie where good is guaranteed to triumph.
 This is more subtle, more real and much, much darker.
-The story set in the dark, bleak winter of of Stockholm suburb that is stalked by a brutal serial killer who desanguinates his victims.
+The story set in the dark, bleak winter of a Stockholm suburb that is stalked by a brutal serial killer who desanguinates his victims.
 It is stark, beautiful and compelling tale that drags us into the shadows where good is hard to find and shows us that love and hunger can make monsters of the best of us.

 Oskar: Are you a vampire?

 Eli: No. Can’t you tell?